MoralisWeb3/streams-beta/README.md

 When events happen on the blockchain you will receive a webhook twice.
 Meaning that you will get the unconfirmed block first and then the confirmed block.
+There are very rare cases where you will receive the confirmed block first.

 # Webhook Data